-All staff recognise that children can witness and be affected by domestic abuse that occurs within their home between family members.
-They may also experience abuse within their own intimate relationships, referred to as 'teenage relationship abuse' and can suffer long lasting emotional and psychological effects.
-Staff will report any concerns using the school's safeguarding procedures.
+All staff recognise that children who experience domestic abuse, including intimate partner abuse, referred to as 'teenage relationship abuse 'can suffer long lasting emotional and psychological effects'.
+Staff also recognise the impact on children seeing, hearing or experiencing the effects of domestic abuse.
+Staff must report any concerns using the school's safeguarding procedures.

-27. Children who need a social worker (Child Protection and Child In Need Plans)
+27.Children who need a social worker (Child Protection and Child In Need Plans)

 Staff recognise that children may have a social worker due to safeguarding or welfare needs and this can cause them to have barriers with attendance, behaviour, learning and mental health.
 Haddenham Community Junior School will share information with a social worker for any child whom they are supporting to ensure decisions are made in the best interests of the child.

-Informed decisions, will be made by staff with regards to safeguarding for hose children who are being supported by a social worker.
+Informed decisions will be made by staff with regards to safeguarding for those children who are being supported by a social worker.

-The Virtual School lead the support for this cohort of children and Haddenham Community Junior School will work in partnership with them and the Local Authority to improve outcomes for these children.
+The Virtual School leads the support for this cohort of children and Haddenham Community Junior School will work in partnership with them and the Local Authority to improve outcomes for these children.